MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/create-a-lobby.md

 From a technical perspective, all lobbies are fall into two main categories based on ownership&mdash;server-owned and client-owned.
 To learn more, see [Owner requirements and privileges](owner-requirements-and-privileges.md).

 The general usage of PlayFab Lobby is to temporarily hold a group of players together.
-For commonly used applications of Lobby, see [Common lobby scenarios](#).
+For commonly used applications of Lobby, see the [Azure PlayFab Lobby overview](index.md).

 ## How lobbies are configured